Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 What's new in Keepers of the Stones II version 1.0.0.36?<br/>
+<br />- Depleted Energium ingot, Energium ingot, Amplifer drop, and Copyrium ingot can now be used as material for armor trims
 <br />- Updated textures related to energium
 <br />- Added configuration file
 <br />- Removed dependency on Mino's Particle Presets mod